nebulade/callmydouble/README.md

 ```

 The `test` command also takes the `--payload` and the `--method` commandline argument to further test different REST methods with message bodies.

+Currently the user handling is missing and only a dummy user is used per default.